johnsiddoway/blog/src/posts/2024-01-01-goodbye-vite-hello-11ty.md

 ## Rollup.js

 I ended up digging into how Vite compiles the React code into a single javascript file, which led me to [Rollup.js](https://rollupjs.org/).
 Rollup is basically a competitor of Webpack, so if you really know Webpack, Gulp, Rollup, or some other such library, then you probably know how Rollup works.
+But I didn't know, so it's taken me longer than I expected to get it working the way I expected.